Japanese safety experts search for voice data as workers clear plane debris from runway collision | Business

 A team from the aircraft manufacturer, Airbus, was also joining the investigation, a requirement under international aviation safety rules, according to the board.

 Aviation safety authorities from France, home to Airbus' main management, and Canada, where the maker of Bombardier planes is based, were to cooperate in the investigation.
-Experts from the U.S. National Transport Board were to provide help with A320's Honeywell-made flight and voice data recorders.
+Experts from the US National Transport Board were to provide help with A350's Honeywell-made flight and voice data recorders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)